Opentrons/opentrons/api/docs/v2/new_modules.rst

 The protocol will only proceed once the lid temperature reaches 50 °C. This is the case whether the previous temperature was lower than 50 °C (in which case the lid will actively heat) or higher than 50 °C (in which case the lid will passively cool).

+You can turn off the lid heater at any time with :py:meth:`~.ThermocyclerContext.deactivate_lid`.

 .. note::

     Lid temperature is not affected by Thermocycler profiles.
 Therefore you should set an appropriate lid temperature to hold during your profile *before* executing it.
 See :ref:`thermocycler-profiles` for more information on defining and executing profiles.